BallAerospace/COSMOS/_docs_v5/tools.md

 ## Script Runner

 Develop and execute test procedures with line highlighting, syntax checking, and more.
+Also supports organization of scripts into repeatable scripts with an auto-generated report.

 ![Script Runner](/img/v5/script_runner.png)